AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-50527-error-when-saving-page-with-empty-dynamic-block.md

 <u>Expected results</u>:

-No error is displayed for a dynamic block with empty content in the Page Builder.
+No error is displayed for a dynamic block with empty content in the [!DNL Page Builder].

 <u>Actual results</u>: